Skip to content

 In this lesson, you will build a small workflow that gets 10 articles about automation from Hacker News.
 The workflow consists of five steps:

-1. Add a manual trigger node
+1. Add a Manual Trigger node

 2. Add the Hacker News node